-Communications Technology 1: Telecommunications and the Development of Networks (CT1) This course aims to introduce you to the enabling science of telecommunications.
+Principles of Comms, Devices and Networks (CT1) This course aims to introduce you to the enabling science of telecommunications.
 It aims to give future managers of IT systems sufficient knowledge of the underlying telecommunication systems and networks to be in a position to manage the information systems.

-Computing B: Systems Planning (CB) This course provides you with an understanding of the theory and practice associated with the development of Information Technology-based applications and solutions.
+The Systems Development Life Cycle (CB) This course provides you with an understanding of the theory and practice associated with the development of Information Technology-based applications and solutions.

-Management Science 2: Management Science / Business Modelling (MS002) This course aims to introduce you to topics in Management Science and Business Modeling.
+Management Science and Business Modelling (MS002) This course aims to introduce you to topics in Management Science and Business Modeling.

-Management A: Managing IT for Business Success (MNA) This module will consist of three blocks: (1) Managing Benefits from IT (2) Managing and Using Data/Information in Business and (3) Information Systems and Business Strategy.
-(To be presented for the first time in 2014/2015.)
+Managing IT for Business Success (MNA) This module consists of three blocks: (1) Managing Benefits from IT (2) Managing and Using Data/Information in Business and (3) Information Systems and Business Strategy.
+(Presented for the first time in 2014/2015.)